Back to Me (Cueshé album)

 Back to Me is the second album by Cueshé, released in August 2006.
-It contains a cover version of the John Lennon song, "Jealous Guy". the music video of the carrier single "Back to Me" was premiered exclusively at MYX Music Channel on July 28, 2006.
+It contains a cover version of the John Lennon song "Jealous Guy". the music video of the carrier single "Back to Me" was premiered exclusively on the music channel Myx on July 28, 2006.
 In October 2006, the band released their second single "Borrowed Time".
-The song "Walang Yamang (Mas Hihigit Sa'Yo)" which is included in the repackaged version of the album Back to Me, was used as a theme song for the TV series Asian Treasures.
-On 2007 the album hits GOLD award, (selling more than 15,000 copies nationwide).
+The song "Walang Yamang (Mas Hihigit Sa'Yo)" which is included in the repackaged version of the album, was used as a theme song for the TV series Asian Treasures.
+In 2007, the album went gold (selling more than 15,000 copies nationwide).